Crafting Information Architecture

 Testing and refining information architecture

-At Dave Clark, we believe that user feedback is a great way to make improvements to IA.
+At Dave Clark, we believe user feedback is a great way to make improvements to IA.

 We typically start by creating a sitemap.
 This helps us to see the overall structure of the website and how the pages are interconnected.
 We then use clear and concise labels for the pages and content.
-We also organise the content using tags, headings, and subheadings.
-This helps visitors to find what they are looking for quickly and easily.
+We also organise your content using tags, headings, and subheadings.
+This helps visitors find what they’re looking for quickly and easily.

-If you would like help with information architecture for your website, feel free to get in touch.
-We will bee more than happy to discuss your needs and provide a proposal.
+If you’d like help with information architecture for your website, feel free to get in touch.
+Our New Zealand team are happy to discuss your specific needs and explore how we can bring clarity and enhanced user experience to your digital presence.